Starting a South Dakota LLC

 8. Business Licenses and Permits

-• You’ll need to reference this guide provided by the South Dakota Office of Economic Development and you’ll need to call your county, township, and city to check for license and permit requirements.
+You’ll need to reference this Start-up Business Packet from the South Dakota Office of Economic Development and you’ll need to call your county, township, and city to check for license and permit requirements.

 9. South Dakota LLC Taxes

-• Alternatively, LLCs can elect to be taxed as an S-Corporation (by filing Form 2553) or a C-Corporation (by filing Form 8832), but you’ll need to speak with a competent accountant (or a few) about the pros and cons that will be unique to your business.
+- Alternatively, an LLC can be taxed as an S-Corp (by filing Form 2553) or a C-Corp (by filing Form 8832), but you’ll need to speak with a competent accountant (or a few) about the pros and cons that will be unique to your business.

 10. Business Phone

-Getting a separate business phone number for your South Dakota LLC is also a good idea in order to keep your cell and home phone number off those pesky “public record” websites.
+Getting a separate business phone number for your South Dakota LLC is also a good idea in order to keep your actual number private from those pesky “public record” websites.

 South Dakota State Agencies